mamoraes/img2pdf/README.md

 # img2pdf
-Convert tiif to png and add png and jpg in a folder to a pdf file named folder.pdf
+Convert tiff to png and add png and jpg in a folder to a pdf file named folder.pdf